 Posting a job on Women Who Code.

-You'll find this on the top right of the Women Who Code home page.
+You'll find this in the top menu bar on the Women Who Code home page.

-Click "Post a Job" on the dropdown menu.
+Select "Post a Job" from the drop-down menu.

 Purchase job credits.